Database Testing: Practical Tips & Necessary Insights

 - Try getting your queries reviewed by someone other than the author of your test code to review the queries

 Misconceptions related to Database Testing:

 People have added a lot of misconceptions about database testing stating that it reduces efficiency, slows down processes and disrupts the testing cycle for tests.
 Well, below we have addressed some of these misconceptions that are ‘not true’.

-- Database testing adds more bottles necks in the testing process: it clears down process makes testing lot more smoother.
+- Database testing adds more bottles necks in the testing process: it clears down process makes a testing a lot smoother

 - Testing slows down your overall development process: it adds efficiency in your work and reduces the chances of redundancy